kra/futel/media/sanitizer/handbook.md

 With handset still in cradle, spray solution directly on all exposed parts of handset.

 Remove handset from cradle.
-Spray solution directly on all parts of handset, taking care to not spray directly into receiver and transmitter holes.
+Spray solution directly on all parts of handset except receiver and transmitter, taking care to not spray directly into receiver and transmitter holes.

 Spray solution on sponge until moist.
-Wipe handset receiver and transmitter sponge.
+Wipe handset receiver and transmitter with sponge.
 Wipe any visible grime from handset with sponge.

 Spray solution directly on keypad, coin return lever, and coin return hopper cover.
 Wipe any visible grime from keypad, coin return lever, and coin return cover with sponge.
 Replace handset.